-That is the time to retain an experienced prostitution defense attorney.
+It’s time to retain an experienced prostitution defense attorney.

 Is prostitution a misdemeanor?
 Usually.
-It can be charged as a gross misdemeanor as well, often with a claimed element of “public place.”
+It can be charged as a gross misdemeanor as well, often with a spurious, claimed element of “public place.”
 It can also be charged as felony prostitution, based upon a claim of a patron’s agreement to hire a prostitute under 18 years old.
 Minnesota’s criminal statutes relating to prostitution crimes are in Sections 609.321 – 609.326.

 Often people get charged with prostitution despite not engaging in it.
 This may be in part due to a lack of understanding on the part of police or prosecutors.
 For example, most sex workers want to have some security — someone to be aware of their whereabouts and personal safety.
 That person may not be aware of what the sex worker is doing.
-But we’ve had cases where the friend waiting in the parking lot for their friend to return after an errand, has been falsely charged with prostitution.
+But we’ve had cases where the friend waiting alone in the parking lot in their car for their friend to return after an errand, has been falsely charged with prostitution.

 Breaking Free is a local non-profit that helps people engaged in prostitution get out of it.

 Question?
-Call Minneapolis Prostitution Defense Attorney Thomas C. Gallagher at (612) 333-1500.
+Call Minneapolis Prostitution Defense Attorney Thomas C. Gallagher at 612 333-1500